bayeslife/api-add-in/README.md

 # Thanks
   This project makes use of the [Yaml.NET](https://github.com/aaubry/YamlDotNet).
 I have had to clone the source code into this project as without changes I couldnt get the raml syntax to be generated correctly.

+  This project also reliese upon the [SVG Export](http://community.sparxsystems.com/community-resources/706-svg-diagram-export-add-in).
+  Please install this plugin.

 # Useful